kb-dk/wowza-modules/README.md

 # wowza-modules
-These are modules for Wowza 4.8.5 used at the Royal Danish Library, Denmark.
+These are modules for Wowza 4.8.5 used at the Royal Danish Library.

 It consists of 8 modules and three example VHosts